Texas A&M University Corps of Cadets: Seniors

-Corps life
+Corps Life

 Today, cadets no longer occupy all of the student housing on campus.
 The Corps is housed only in the dorms located in what is now called " the Quadrangle, a.k.a. "the Quad".
 They are divided into companies, batteries, and squadrons, and serve as the basic units of the Corps of Cadets.
-These units are aligned by ROTC affiliation under three Navy/Marine Regiments, three Air Force Wings, three Army Brigades, a mixed military affiliation Task Force, and the Combined Band.
+These units are aligned by ROTC affiliation under a Navy/Marine Regiment, an Air Force Wing, an Army Brigade, a veteran's company, and the Combined Band.

 There are normally two Corps formations each day—one in the morning and one in the evening to observe the raising and lowering of the American Flag before marching to Duncan Dining Hall for chow.
-Individual fish in each unit serve as 'Whistle Jocks" to announce the approach of formations, the Uniform of the Day, and the menu for the next meal.

-In addition to normal college classes, cadets participate in daily Corps activities.
-These can range from intramural sport events, helping the local community, to a 2,500-member formation Corps run around campus.
-For example, many cadets serve each year on the MSC Student Conference on National Affairs where they hone their leadership skills and knowledge of international and national issues while meeting such speakers as Chairman of the Joint Chiefs of Staff Martin Dempsey in 2015 and Commandant of the Marine Corps Robert Neller in 2017.
+In addition to college classes, cadets participate in daily Corps activities.
+These can range from intramural sport events, helping the local community, and unit physical fitness to school football games, trips to military bases, and marksmanship instruction at the rifle range.

 Corps Brass

 Following the Corps reorganization and dropping of Army branch designations, cadets required a new symbol to be used.
 The solution to this was the Corps Brass, the class gift from the Class of 1960.
 Created by cadets from Company F-1, it is used as the symbol for earning full membership in the Corps.
 All cadets go through the process of earning it during their first year.
 It is a shield with knight's helm on it with a sword and fasces crossed behind it and scrollwork over the top that says "Per Unitatem Vis," translating to "Through Unity, Strength."
-These elements represent how the one of the first presidents of the university, Lawrence Sullivan Ross, was described: Soldier (sword), Statesman (fasces), and Knightly Gentleman (knight's helm).
+These elements represent how one of the first presidents of the university, Lawrence Sullivan Ross, was described: Soldier (sword), Statesman (fasces), and Knightly Gentleman (knight's helm).
 To distinguish themselves, cadets in the band do not wear Corps Brass, instead wearing a small brass lyre device.
 In recent years, bandsmen often combine the lyre insignia with those of the U.S. Army infantry and field artillery branches (crossed rifles and crossed cannons, respectively) on some uniforms to reflect their affiliation with the Infantry or Artillery Bands (these designations having been reintroduced in 1976).